GSA/challenges-and-prizes/_all-challenges/us-coast-guard-ready-for-rescue-challenge.md

   in Phase II.
 All Phase II participants are eligible to receive a monetary and/or non-monetary prize based on their participation and the judging criteria defined below.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555;
-  font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase I monetary award winners are required to travel to the USCG Research and Development Center (RDC) in New London, CT to participate in a &ldquo;Piranha Pool&rdquo; pitch.
+  font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">Phase I monetary award winners are required to travel to the USCG Research and Development Center (RDC) in New London, CT to participate in a &ldquo;Piranha Pool&rdquo; pitch.
 (See Phase II information below).
 The DHS